-Ledger, a fine dining restaurant in Massachusetts, used video marketing to showcase an annual event they host where seven of Boston’s best chefs prepare a seven course dinner and all proceeds go to Share Our Strength’s “No Kid Hungry” campaign.
+Ledger, a fine dining restaurant in Massachusetts, used video marketing to showcase an annual event they host where seven of Boston’s best chefs prepare a seven-course dinner and all proceeds go to Share Our Strength’s “No Kid Hungry” campaign.
 The simple, minute-long video shows chefs preparing the food.
-There’s no catchphrases or one-liners, just beautiful imagery that portrays the passion behind the event.
+There are no catchphrases or one-liners, just beautiful imagery that portrays the passion behind the event.

 Mail Out Your Menu

-An effective way to get your restaurant’s name out there is to send physical coupons or promotions to local customers.
+An effective way to get your restaurant’s name out there is to send physical coupons or promotions to local customers via direct mail.
 This advertising strategy typically targets guests within a few miles of your restaurant, so sending a coupon or a detailed takeout menu featuring all your dishes will have your community flocking to your restaurant.

 You also have the option to send an employee or two out to drop off your coupons at a specific neighborhood or apartment complex.
 This is an easy way to pass time on a particularly slow day, and you can save money on postage.